 Loose sided reeds are very hard to play on

 If the sides of the reed are very loose, you will be able to see them separating starting at the tip and in extreme cases, all the way down past the heart.
 Sometimes reeds will have loose sides when they are dry but will actually correct themselves after being soaked in warm water.
 I personally still avoid using those reeds because they will still be inconsistent with response and pitch and they will sound blatty or duck-like.

 To see how loose the sides are, you can either look at the sides of the reed (like in the pictures above) or you can stick a plaque in the tip and see if the plaque falls out one side.
-If you put the plaque in closer to one side (but still through the top opening) you can try to feel where the reed grabs the plaque.
-Often times, you will feel the reed hold on to the plaque once the plaque has been inserted past where the heart begins, but the reed will not hold the plaque as far up as the tip.
+If you put the plaque in closer to one side (but still through the top opening), you can try to feel where the reed grabs the plaque.
+Often, you can feel the reed hold on to the plaque once the plaque has been inserted where the heart begins, but the reed will not hold the plaque as far up as the tip.

 Make your own choices about what your reed should do for you